EUROPE MARKETS: European Stocks Slip As Inflation Falls, U.K. Election Nerves Set In

 ADVERTISEMENT

-The pound tanked to an intraday low of $1.2771 after the report, on concerns a hung parliament would make Brexit negotiations with Brussels more difficult.
-The weaker pound helped boost the globally-exposed FTSE 100 index , setting it on track for a new all-time closing high.
+The pound tanked to an intraday low of $1.2770 after the report, on concerns a hung parliament would make Brexit negotiations with Brussels more difficult

+Later in the session, however, two fresh polls showed the Conservatives were still in the lead, whipping sterling back into positive at $1.2901.

 (END) Dow Jones Newswires